Akshar210606/ai-travel-planner/README.md

 - **Generation takes 30–45 seconds.** The OpenAI call plans the whole trip in one request, so streaming reveals days progressively but can't shorten the initial wait.
-Longer trips approach Vercel's 60-second function limit.
+Trips are capped at 6 days to stay inside Vercel's 60-second function limit.
 - **Fixed 3km search radius.** Works in dense old towns like Alfama;
   spreads badly in low-density suburbs like Karen, Nairobi, where stops end up kilometres apart.